 The slideshow option is a duplicate and should be removed.
 The last job is to save all your hard work!

 Categories And Products

-Lets add some categories.
-Changing or adding a category name automatically changes the menu item name or adds a new one, so this keeps navigation nice and simple.
+Let us add some categories.
+Changing or adding a category name automatically changes the menu item name or adds a new one, so this keeps navigation nice and straightforward.
 For each category you can upload an image to describe it like this:

 Now we need something to sell!

 Let's add a product.
 This time you can add multiple images in one go.